GigTrack (Android App)

 Visualise your gig stats with pie and bar charts, and see the different venues you have attended on a map

-I created this app primarily for myself - I had been using a simple notepad file which had a lost of all the different bands/artists I had seen before, with the number of times I had seen them, and so wanted something a bit easier to use.
+I created this app primarily for myself back in 2016 - I had been using a simple notepad file which had a lost of all the different bands/artists I had seen before, with the number of times I had seen them, and so wanted something a bit easier to use.
 It also gave me a good opportunity to learn more in depth Android design + programming skills, and also allow for me to create my own RESTful API - situated on the cloud.

 I made use of Android's latest 'Material Design' pattern, which I believe gives the user a nice fluid consistent experience when using the app.
 The app incorporates technologies such as; Google Maps, Google Billing, AdMob, and SQLite - which I learnt a great deal about during the development process.
 The back-end is entirely Java based, running on Tomcat 7, using Spring Beans and persisting to a MySQL database.
 All communication between the back-end and the Android app is done using JSON, which allowed for easy serialization and de-serialization and makes use of the RESTful communication pattern.